LucasLeRay/personal-website/src/articles/aws-comprehend-opinion-analysis.md

 There are many reasons not to think that these results correspond to reality, which can be verified very easily thanks to [FiveThirtyHeight](https://projects.fivethirtyeight.com/trump-approval-ratings/).

-But as we have seen, these reasons are not related to flaws in Comprehend, they are mainly due to the fact that the analysis of Tweets does not allow us to know the popularity of someone, but rather the rate of negativity or positivity it generates, which is very different.
+But as we have seen, most flaws are not related to Comprehend, but are mainly due to the fact that the analysis of Tweets does not allow us to know the popularity of someone, but rather the rate of negativity or positivity it generates, which is very different.

 With this program we have only seen a glimpse of what can be achieved with NLP, this area is very exciting and there is a lot to do with it!